Mitch Garver Player Props: Rangers vs. Giants

 Mitch Garver At The Plate

-- Garver is batting .272 with eight doubles, seven home runs and 18 walks.
+- Garver has eight doubles, eight home runs and 18 walks while batting .272.

-- In 65.9% of his 44 games this season, Garver has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Garver has picked up a hit in 66.7% of his 45 games this year, with at least two hits in 22.2% of those games.

-- He has hit a home run in 13.6% of his games this season, and 4.2% of his trips to the plate.
+- Looking at the 45 games he has played this season, he's went deep in seven of them (15.6%), and in 4.7% of his trips to the dish.

-- Garver has driven in a run in 15 games this season (34.1%), including five games with more than one RBI (11.4%).
-He has also driven home three or more of his team's runs in two contests.
+- He has scored in 35.6% of his games this year, with more than one run scored in 6.7%.

-- He has scored in 15 games this year (34.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.